Timdenders/Colonization-Conquerors/README.md

 **Automated Testing System:**

 For our automated testing plan, we decided to use a similar approach to our continuous integration implementation by using GitHub Actions to run through a number of unit tests upon commits to the Latest_Build directory.
 After some research, it seemed as though everyone on the internet recommended using the Godot testing tool, known as GUT (Godot Unit Tests).
 This tool is not pre-built into Godot, instead, it is an extension that can be found in the Godot engine's "Asset Library."
 We originally planned on implementing a GitHub Actions workflow from the Marketplace called, "Godot GUT CI."
-However, we ran into a number of issues with implimenting this testing framework into GitHub.
-While the GUT extention works great for both the local Godot editor and VSCode, the GitHub related limitations made ultamately made our team look elsewhere for our automated testing framework.
+However, we ran into several issues with implementing this testing framework into GitHub.
+While the GUT extension works great for both the local Godot editor and VSCode, the GitHub-related limitations ultimately made our team look elsewhere for our automated testing framework.

 Below are the references used during the testing of GUT as a potential framework: